insolar/observer/README.md

 There are no strict hardware or network recommendations for the Node, and users can choose the hardware and network connection at their discretion.

-The tests showed the following configuration gives good results:
+The tests showed the following configuration gives satisfying results:

 * Quad core CPU 3.5GHz
 * 4GB RAM allocated for the Node and database